-3 Under the Plan, the Trust received, among other assets, certain claims and causes of action of the Debtors (see Plan art.
+&lt;sup>3 Under the Plan, the Trust received, among other assets, certain claims and causes of action of the Debtors (see Plan art.
 IV.W.6 at 93), including certain claims and causes of action against defendants in this proceeding that arise from Mallinckrodt's prepetition repurchases of ordinary shares.
 See id. art.
 I.A.56 at 7.

-Among the beneficiaries of Mallinckrodt's share repurchases was defendant Morgan Stanley Capital Services LLC ("MSCS"), which received a windfall of over in exchange for worthless shares.
-To skirt accountability for its windfall, MSCS has filed its Motion requesting dismissal from this proceeding based on the 11 U.S.C. § 546(e) affirmative defense.
-The § 546(e) defense requires proof of both (1) a qualifying transaction and (2) a qualifying participant.4 After reviewing the information MSCS provided under the Protocol Order Relating to Conduits, Non-Transferees, "Stockbrokers," "Financial Institutions," "Financial Participants," and Dissolved Entities ("Protocol") and based on Judge Dorsey's Memorandum Opinion and Order [Adv.
+defense requires proof of both (1) a qualifying transaction and (2) a qualifying participant.
+After reviewing the information Movant provided under the Protocol and based on Chief Judge Dorsey's Memorandum Opinion and Order [Adv.
 D.I.
-460] ("Opinion"), the Trust is not challenging MSCS's status as a "qualifying participant."
+460] ("Opinion"), the Trust is not challenging Movant's status as a "qualifying participant."

-The only issue relevant to the Motion is whether there existed a qualifying transaction-an issue the Trust is currently appealing in this proceeding.5 MSCS's demand that the Trust consent to MSCS's dismissal, while its appeal is pending, is irrelevant to the core issue presented in the Motion and constitutes an unreasonable and unprecedented departure from procedural norms.
+The only issue relevant to the Motion is whether there existed a qualifying transaction an issue the Trust is currently appealing in this proceeding.
+Movant's contention that it had "no choice but to file this Motion because the Trust refuses to dismiss it" is unsupported.
+Instead of wasting the parties' and Court's time and resources, Movant could have awaited resolution of the appeal.
+And Movant's demand that the Trust consent to Movant's dismissal, while its appeal is pending, is irrelevant to the core issue presented in the Motion and constitutes an unreasonable and unprecedented departure from procedural norms.
+As such, the Trust rejected Movant's demand, and this Court should give it no weight in deciding the Motion.

 As to the issue at hand, a "qualifying transaction" must be either a "settlement payment" or a "transfer made . . . in connection with a securities contract[.]"
 11 U.S.C. § 546(e).
-As the Trust previously argued in response to other defendants' motions to dismiss and for summary judgment based on § 546(e),6 the Companies Act 2014 of Ireland ("Companies Act" or "Irish
+As the Trust previously argued in response to other defendants' motions to dismiss and for summary judgment based on § 546(e), the Companies Act 2014 of Ireland ("Companies Act" or "Irish Law"), which applies to Mallinckrodt under the internal affairs doctrine, provides that share repurchases or redemptions are void ab initio when a company does not have profits available for distribution.
+Here, when Mallinckrodt engaged in its share repurchases, it lacked the necessary

-4 See Opioid Master Disbursement Tr.
+&lt;sup>4 See Opioid Master Disbursement Tr.
 II v.
 Covidien Unlimited Co.
-(In re Mallinckrodt plc), No. 22-50433, 2024 WL 206682, at 14 (Bankr.
+(In re Mallinckrodt plc), No. 22-50433, 2024 WL 206682, at \14 (Bankr.
 D. Del.
 Jan.
 18, 2024); Bankr.
 Est. of Norske Skogindustrier ASA v.
 Cyrus Cap.
 Partners, L.P.
 (In re Bankr.
 Est. of Norske Skogindustrier ASA), 629 B.R.
 717, 757 (Bankr.
 S.D.N.Y.
 2021).

-5 See Am.
+&lt;sup>5 See Am.
 Notice of Appeal of Opioid Master Disbursement Tr.
 II, Adv.
 D.I.
 519-01.